ID3 algorithm

 Potential ID3-generated decision tree.
 Attributes are arranged as nodes by ability to classify examples.
 Values of attributes are represented by branches.

-In decision tree learning, ID3 (Iterative Dichotomiser 3) is an algorithm invented by Ross Quinlan used to generate a decision tree from a dataset.
-ID3 is the precursor to the C4.5 algorithm, and is typically used in the machine learning and natural language processing domains.
+In decision tree learning, ID3 (Iterative Dichotomiser 3) is a greedy algorithm invented by Ross Quinlan used to generate a decision tree from a dataset.
+ID3 is the precursor to the C4.5 algorithm.
+The 3 in the name is meant to signify that this was Quinlan's third attempt at a model based on entropy-based splitting, and the term dichotomiser is a misnomer as it implies a binary split, but the ID3 algorithm can split on multi-valued attributes.

 Algorithm

 The ID3 algorithm begins with the original set $S$ as the root node.
 On each iteration of the algorithm, it iterates through every unused attribute of the set $S$ and calculates the entropy $\Eta{(S)}$ or the information gain $IG(S)$ of that attribute.
 It then selects the attribute which has the smallest entropy (or largest information gain) value.
 The set $S$ is then split or partitioned by the selected attribute to produce subsets of the data.
 (For example, a node can be split into child nodes based upon the subsets of the population whose ages are less than 50, between 50 and 100, and greater than 100.)
 The algorithm continues to recurse on each subset, considering only attributes never selected before.

 Recursion on a subset may stop in one of these cases: